dreipfundflachs/Project-Euler-Solutions/README.md

   100); these are named `p0[0-9][0-9]_*.txt`.

 Solutions to some of the problems beyond the first one hundred are stored in a _private_ repository.
-Even though it is inaccessible, Github still lists the corresponding folder `problems_100_plus` above.
+The corresponding folder `problems_100_plus` appears in the listing above even though it is publicly inaccessible.

 <a name="benchmarks"></a>
 ## Benchmark runtimes

 All of the solutions are original (in the sense of not having been taken from someone else).
-The following among them take more than 1 second to execute on my computer:
+The following among them take more than one second to execute on my computer:

 | Problem number   | Runtime (approx.)   |